5 Best Materials for Reusable Water Bottles Ranked & Explained

 • Environmental Impact

-When you hold a copper water bottle, you can tell right away—it’s got some weight to it, a smooth, shiny finish, and that old-school, almost regal vibe.
+When you hold a copper water bottle, you can tell right away – it’s got a smooth, shiny finish, and that old-school, almost regal vibe.

 But beyond just looking interesting, copper actually brings some unique benefits to the table.